conbojs/conbo-example-react/README.md

 ConboJS-React example
 =====================

 Simple example application demonstrating how to integrate [ConboJS](https://www.npmjs.com/package/conbo) features into a React application, including an event bus, property injection, commands and services.

-This example uses the [Conbine](https://www.npmjs.com/package/conbine) build of ConboJS, which is ConboJS with all the view classes removed, and the React Context API.
+While the full version of ConboJS has been used in this instance, you could equally use the the [Conbine](https://www.npmjs.com/package/conbine) build, which has all of the view related classes removed.

-If you'd prefer to take a simpler approach using a global context, take a look at the `global` branch.
+This example integrates with the React Context API, but if you'd prefer to take a simpler approach using a global context, take a look at the `global` branch.

 To run the example, open a command line and enter: